Phenomenological refinement of $p$-$d$ elastic scattering descriptions towards the 3NF study in nuclei via the ($p,pd$) reaction: Abstract

 \section{Abstract}

-\begin{description} \item[Background] The ($p,pd$) reaction is expected to be a powerful tool for probing three-nucleon forces (3NFs) in nuclear medium since it can be essentially regarded as the $p$-$d$ elastic scattering inside nuclei.
-One of the important points in the theoretical description of the ($p,pd$) reaction is to calculate the $p$-$d$ scattering in a nucleus including both two-nucleon (2N) force and 3NF contributions. \item[Purpose] This work aims to develop a phenomenological approach to incorporate 3NF contributions into $p$-$d$ elastic scattering in free space. \item[Method] The $p$-$d$ elastic scattering amplitude is decomposed into a 2N part, described using 2N effective interactions, and a residual part, assumed to primarily reflect 3NF contributions.
+The ($p,pd$) reaction is expected to be a powerful tool for probing three-nucleon forces (3NFs) in nuclear medium since it can be essentially regarded as the $p$-$d$ elastic scattering inside nuclei.
+One of the important points in the theoretical description of the ($p,pd$) reaction is to calculate the $p$-$d$ scattering in a nucleus quantitatively using effective interactions.
+This work aims to develop a phenomenological approach to improve the quantitativity of the $p$-$d$ scattering cross section in free space calculated with effective interactions.
+The $p$-$d$ elastic amplitude is decomposed into a 2N part, described using 2N effective interactions, and a residual part, which the 2N part cannot describe.
 The latter is approximated by a superposition of Legendre polynomials, with coefficients treated as adjustable parameters.
-These parameters are determined to reproduce experimental $p$-$d$ differential cross-section data at various incident energies. \item[Result] The obtained parameters exhibit smooth energy dependence, which is approximated by quadratic functions.
-The numerical results with the analytic energy dependence also reproduce the experimental data. \item[Conclusion] The developed approach works well for incorporating the 3NF contributions into the $p$-$d$ elastic scattering cross section in a wide range of incident energies.
-This work can be regarded as the first step toward the description of ($p,pd$) reactions with taking 3NF effect in nuclear medium into account. \end{description}
+These parameters are determined to reproduce experimental $p$-$d$ differential cross-section data at various incident energies.
+The obtained parameters exhibit smooth energy dependence, which is approximated by quadratic functions.
+The numerical results with the analytic energy dependence also reproduce the experimental data.
+The developed approach works well for improving the $p$-$d$ scattering cross section in a wide range of incident energies.
+This work can be regarded as the first step toward the description of ($p,pd$) reactions taking 3NF effect in nuclear medium into account.